casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

 ## Prerequisites

 - You have previously installed a CEP-78 contract using release v1.0.0, in a standard way, on a Casper network.
-Thus, you have experience with: the [Casper CEP-78 NFT Standard](https://github.com/casper-ecosystem/cep-78-enhanced-nft/), the Casper command-line client, and interacting with a Casper network.
+Thus, you have experience with the [Casper CEP-78 NFT Standard](https://github.com/casper-ecosystem/cep-78-enhanced-nft/), the Casper command-line client, and interacting with a Casper network.
 - The v1.0.0 NFT contract uses the contract package hash and contract package access URef created during installation in a **standard way**, without using other NamedKeys to manage the contract package.
 - You have the v1.0.0 contract package hash stored under the `nft_contract_package` NamedKey in the account that installed the contract.
 - You have the v1.0.0 contract package access URef stored under the `nft_contract_package_access` NamedKey in the account that installed the contract.